GRI 300 Environmental

 ---|---|---|

-In addition to the fuels used, Bertelsmann reports the purchase of electricity and heat.
-Next to grid purchases, this also includes volumes from rented properties, which are provided by landlords.
-Bertelsmann was again able to increase its consumption of renewable energies with certificates of origin.
-The share of green electricity in its total purchased electricity rose to 22 percent (previous year: 16 percent).
-In the 2020 reporting year, the number of sites that purchase green electricity increased by eleven sites year on year, to 81 sites.
-These included RTL Group sites in Luxembourg, some Arvato logistics sites in Germany, and the Corporate Center in Germany.
+In addition to the fuels and propellants used, Bertelsmann records the procurement of electricity and heat.
+Besides grid purchases, this also includes energy volumes at rented properties that are provided by landlords.
+Purchased energy decreased by 2 percent in the 2021 financial year, while Bertelsmann was able to significantly increase its consumption of renewable energies with certificates of origin.
+The share of green electricity in total purchased electricity doubled to 44 percent (previous year: 22 percent).
+In the 2021 financial year, the number of sites using green electricity increased from 81 to 181 sites compared to the previous year.
+These mainly included sites in Germany, including RTL Deutschland’s headquarters in Cologne and almost all of Arvato’s German sites.

 in megawatt hours (MWh)